 Because of those limitations, she recommends getting to know your child’s school counselor and establishing lines of communication as soon as possible.
 “If you start early, regardless of whether it’s privately or with a school counselor, you’re way ahead of the game.”

-So, when should you begin?
-According to Norman, it should be at the beginning of high school.
+There are many possible benefits of paying for a college consultant to guide your child through the college application process, which according to Norman, it should be at the beginning of high school.
 “Colleges are focusing on everything starting from day one of ninth grade.”

 Without proper guidance, Norman says students run the risk of choosing a school for all the wrong reasons like size, popular ranking lists, and other general characteristics.
 “You should choose the places that are best for you.
 These may or may not be the same places as where your family or friends went or want to go.”

 When considering schools, she says that it’s important to look at where a student will thrive and find the right balance between academics and social life.